shukriadams/trusty-daemon/README.md

 Trusty-daemon has no security or permission system of its own.
 It _will_ expose the names of your jobs and their failing state to whoever knows where to ask.
 If you want to use trusty-daemon as a remote monitoring system, it is recommended you chain two instances of trusty-daemon together,and use one to expose the overall failing state of the other.

 If you want reliable push alerts, you can chain a service like uptimerobot.com to a public trusty-daemon, and in that in turn to a private trusty-daemon instance.

+### Debugging commands

+Trusy-daemon runs shell commands - normally, these would be written and tested in advance in your preferred shell.
+However, if you want to write and debug a command from trusty-daemon, you can do so by setting the jobs's "enabled" property to false, and calling

+    /debug/[your-job-name]

+This runs the job immediately, reads the command directly from settings.yml, and consoles out all output.
+Debugged jobs will not be written to logs.